Chalarangelo/30-seconds-of-code/CONTRIBUTING.md

 - Try to give meaningful names to variables.
 For example use `letter`, instead of `lt`.
 Some exceptions by convention are:
   - `arr` for arrays (usually as the snippet function's argument).
   - `str` for strings.
+  - `n` for a numeric value (usually as the snippet function's argument).
+  - `el` for DOM elements (usually as the snippet function's argument).
   - `val` or `v` for value (usually when iterating a list, mapping, sorting etc.).
   - `acc` for accumulators in `Array.reduce()`.
   - `(a,b)` for the two values compared when using `Array.sort()`.